girlcodecrush/TIL/ReactJS_101_#1.md

 there is only one property that is included in your instructions: a render method

-A render method is a property whose *name*is `render`, and whose *value* is a function.
+A render method is a property whose *name*  is `render`, and whose *value* is a function.
 The term "render method" can refer to the entire property, or to just the function part.

 ```
-classg ComponentFactory extends React.Component {
+class ComponentFactory extends React.Component {
     render(){}
 }
 ```